guhan93/guhan93/README.md

 - 👯 I’m looking to collaborate on **Covid Predictor using x-ray image**

-- 🤝 I’m looking for help with **Depeloyment of Covid Predictor using x-ray image**
+- 🤝 I’m looking for help with **Deployment of Covid Predictor using x-ray image**

 - 💬 Ask me about **Machine learning and Image processing**